fireflycons/Invoke-SqlExecute/docs/en-US/Invoke-SqlExecute.md

 ```

 ### -OverrideScriptVariables
-This is an enhancement over standard Invoke-sqlcmd behaviour.
+This is an enhancement over standard Invoke-sqlcmd behavior.

 If set, this switch prevents any SETVAR commands within the executed script from overriding the values of scripting variables supplied on the command line.